int

 holdem poker in casinos

-Nowadays the most common and popular poker game is Texas hold'em.
+Nowadays, the most common and popular poker game is Texas Hold'em.
 It is no exaggeration to say that the world has gone crazy for this game.
-It has won the hearts of millions of people, and many of them have decided to make career in poker.
-Major hold'em competitions have multi-million dollar prize pools and a huge army of fans who dream of becoming participants of such events one day while watching them.
+It has won the hearts of millions of people, and many of them have decided to make a career in poker.
+Major hold'em competitions have multi-million dollar prize pools and a huge army of fans who dream of becoming participants in such events one day while watching them.

-Therefore, it was necessary to somehow adapt the rules of Texas Hold'em Poker to convert it into a typical game of chance in which the house serves as an opponent of the users.
-Casino Hold'em Poker originated in this way.
+Therefore, the rules of Texas Hold'em Poker had to be adapted to convert it into a typical game of chance in which the house serves as the users' opponent.
+Casino Hold'em Poker originated this way.

 History

 This novelty (if it can be considered a novelty) was invented by Stephen Au-Yeung.
 This happened in the late nineties of the twentieth century.
-It is interesting to note that the author treated it as a way to train novice gamblers to play Texas Hold'em but then noticed its great potential.
+Interestingly, the author treated it as a way to train novice gamblers to play Texas Hold'em but then noticed its great potential.

-The traditional version was developed in 2000.
-We are going to discuss this variant below.
-A few years later it was in demand at casinos all over the world.
-Casino Hold'em Poker (sometimes it is referred to as Caribbean Hold'em Poker) was licensed in 2007 for use in British establishments.
+The traditional version, discussed below, was developed in 2000.
+A few years later, it was in demand at casinos worldwide.
+Casino Hold'em Poker (sometimes referred to as Caribbean Hold'em Poker) was licensed in 2007 for use in British casinos.

-In recent years various games intended for online gambling have appeared in the portfolio of most major software manufacturers.
-So, it can be met virtually on any popular gaming website.
+In recent years, various games intended for online gambling have appeared in the portfolios of most major software manufacturers.
+Thus, they can be played virtually on any popular gaming website.

 Traditional Rules